keatura/my-ordinary-vault-md/TTRPG/world of darkness/Hunter; the Reckoning/Sessions/Timeskip Notes.md

 -the party got a new sponsor - Bennelli
 -trapped in Detroit
--the Camarilla is using the Police Force to wage a war subtly
+-the Camarilla is using the Police Force to wage a war subtly -Wolfie stays at Allen's house on the couch for a bit -Jessie

 #### Nikita
 -got the 1014